gridgo/gridgo-connector/README.md

 ### using Connector

 To do something useful, you need to access Consumer and Producer from the Connector.
+Based on the endpoint or the connector, some might only support Consumer or Producer.
+For example, Vertx HTTP will only support Consumer, not Producer.
+Again, refer to their pages to find out which are supported and which are not.

 ```java
 // access the consumer and producer